Tourist Places near Madya pradesh – Ujjain

 Hi Place of interest Mahakaleshwar Temple: It is one of the 12 jyothirlingas of the country, which draws most tourists and pilgrims to this city.
 The jyotirlingam is south-facing and thus known as Dakshinmukhi.
 When Ujjain was invaded by Altamish in 1235, the temple was destroyed and was restored later in the 19th century by the Scindias.

-See also Places to visit in Jorhat
+See also Tourist Places in West bengal - Jalpaiguri

 Harsiddhi Mandir: Built during the Maratha period, this temple enshrines a beautiful image of goddess Annapurna and is one of the Shaktipeeths of Hindu Mythology.
 The temple turns vivacious on the eve of the Navaratri festival, when hundreds of lamps on the 15 feet lamp stand are lit together.
 Vedh Shala (Observatory): Built by Maharaja Jai Singh between 1725 and 1730,